iot-for-tillgenglighet/api-problemreport/README.md

 This service is makes it possible to store problem reports via an API using graphql

+## Deprecation Notice

+This repository is deprecated and the code has moved to https://github.com/diwise/api-problemreport

 # Building and tagging with Docker

 `docker build -f deployments/Dockerfile -t iot-for-tillgenglighet/api-problemreport:latest .`